Free City of Frankfurt: Territory

 The Free City of Frankfurt was a state of its own.
 The state back then widely correlated to the borders of the city today.
 It spread on both riversides of the Main and remained mostly unchanged since the 15th century.
-The bordering states of Frankfurt were the Grand Duchy of Hesse to the South (Province of Starkenburg) and to the North (Province Upper Hesse), the Electorate Hesse (District of Hanau) to the North and East, the Landgraviate of Hesse-Homburg to the Northwest and the Duchy of Nassau to the West.
+The bordering states of Frankfurt were the Grand Duchy of Hesse to the South (Province of Starkenburg) and to the North (Province Upper Hesse), the Electorate of Hesse (District of Hanau) to the North and East, the Landgraviate of Hesse-Homburg to the Northwest and the Duchy of Nassau to the West.

 The territory of the Free City included the actual city of Frankfurt as the city district, eight villages that accounted to the rural district as well as the forest district.

 Urban district

 The urban district consisted mainly of the Altstadt or old city of the Staufer era and the Neustadt or inner city founded in the 14th century.
 Both were located within the city's fortification built at the beginning of the 19th century on the shore of the Main river.

 It mostly consisted of the Staufer old town and the new town established in the 14th century.
 Both were situated within the former city's fortifications on the right waterside of the Main, which were established as ramparts at the beginning of the 19th century.
 Over 40000 inhabitants lived within an area of only approximately two square kilometres.
 This number advanced to 70000 inhabitants up until 1866.
 5000 people, mostly craftsmen and bourgeois, were living in the also walled urban district Sachsenhausen on the left waterside of the Main.